CarlosVerdejo/JetsProject/README.md

 #Lessons Learned# JetsProject:

-I learned a lot during this project.
-It forced me to go back and review a good deal of lessons learned in the previous weeks.
-It was a great exercise that helped solidify my understanding in the basics of object oriented programming.
+"Jets Prokect" was a great exercise that helped solidify my understanding in the basics of object oriented programming.